Sammyalhashe/commai-source/README.md

 - My method of splitting the data is very rudimentary, and it shows, being rough around the edges at times on the map.
 - Only added points to the map that were within the bounds of the map on the page.
 Seems like `leaflet` does a good job of caching these points anyways though.
 - e2e testing

+Data and other scripts made can be found [here](https://github.com/Sammyalhashe/comma.ai-codingchallenge)